NikitaDerevskov/tabs/README.md

 ## ToDo

+    - [ ] rename repo according to the title
     - [ ] example project in a separate directory
     - [ ] custom styles for content
     - [ ] short syntax support `tabs({}, {active: '#tab2'})`